Step Five: Register for classes

 Review your Orientation packet

 The Orientation packet will include:

 - The Orientation and Academic Advising Guide – this is where you will learn all about orientation and how to register for classes for fall semester.

-- Introductory letters from your peer and faculty advisors.
+- Introductory letters from your advisors.

 - Your summer common reading book – to be read before coming to campus in the fall.